 3. You’re Interviewing Them As Much As They’re Interviewing You

 I encourage you to consider a similar systematic approach in considering your choice of residency program.
 The burden falls upon you to do your due diligence to understand the ins and outs of each program.
-Just like each individual applicant is unique, each residency program is unique.
+Just like each individual applicant is unique, all residency programs are unique.
 Careful consideration and attention is needed to find the best fit possible when putting together your final rank list.

 Published November 1, 2021